IntersectMBO/plutus/doc/marlowe/tutorials/marlowe-data.rst

 processed relative to a slot interval, and the current slot value needs to lie within that interval.

-The endpoints of the interval are accessible as used above, the values ``SlotIntervalStart`` and ``SlotIntervalEnd``, and these can be used in observations.
+The endpoints of the interval are accessible as the values ``SlotIntervalStart`` and ``SlotIntervalEnd`` (as used above), and these can be used in observations.
 Timeouts need to be processed *unambiguously*, so that *all values in the slot interval* have to either have exceeded the timeout for it to take effect, or fall before the timeout, for normal execution to take effect.
 In other words, the timeout value needs to either be less or equal than ``SlotIntervalStart`` (in order for the timeout to take effect) or be strictly greater than ``SlotIntervalEnd``